MarkNahabedian/SquareDanceFormationDiagrams/sd_graph/README.md

 The file basic_chicken_plucker.svg is the graph after the first two commands were run.  all.svg is a graph of all four sequence files.

+example/all.png is a screenshot of all.svg rendered in Google Chrome.
+Just looking at all.svg source file from the GitHub web site doesn';t follow the links to the formation SVG files.